chrismdp/cardpirates/rules/index.md

 It costs 3 sailing points to sail to an adjacent square, and 5 points to sail diagonally.

-You may only change direction once during your turn, you cannot sail into the same square twice in the same turn and you cannot finish on the square you started on.
+You cannot sail into the same square twice in the same turn, and you cannot finish on the square you started on.

-In subsequent turns, in order to sail from any sea or island square, place the chosen crew card face up on the square your ship is on before moving.
+In subsequent turns, in order to sail from any sea or island square, follow the same process: place the chosen crew card face up on the square your ship is on before moving, under any island card.

 ## "Heave to!"